afraz-07/Snack-Squad-Application/README.md

 <h3>5.
 Conclusion:</h3>

 The Snack Ordering Application is an innovative and convenient solution for users to order snacks from their favorite vendors.
-The application will be developed using Java and Kotlin programming languages, and will follow a client-server architecture.
-The application will undergo extensive testing to ensure it meets all the requirements and is free of bugs and errors.
-The application is expected to be deployed within 4-6 months and will offer a modern and intuitive user interface with robust functionality.
+The application will be developed using Java and Kotlin programming languages.